As seen on America's Inventor Lady website: americasinventorlady.com/

-Accurate blind spot imaging is crucial.
-It's difficult and expensive to achieve...
+Accurate 3-D real time blind spot imaging is crucial, yet difficult and expensive to achieve...
+Until now!

 True View with patented accuvision™ technology employs an adjustable angle flat mirrored lens coupled with the main OEM mirror providing real time accurate driver side blind spot imaging!